kulics/koral/book-en/control-type.md

 E.g:
 ```
 Number => ^i32
-{
 ...
-    <= // means set, equivalent to setter in other languages
+~set // means set, equivalent to setter in other languages
 {
     // ? ? ?
 Who should give the value? ? ?
-    };
 };
 ```
 Yes, this raises the question that control types are used to control operations and cannot be used to store data when implementing operations.